Wind Breaker (manga): Characters

+A member of Shishitoren who is the third strongest member of the team.

 Production

 Wind Breaker is written and illustrated by Satoru Nii.
 He was inspired to draw manga as he consistently read Weekly Shōnen Magazine during his childhood.
 While attending university, he submitted a dark fantasy work titled Uramare-ya for a newcomer award and then achieved a Kodansha-published serialization with the gender bender/sports manga Danshi Bado-Bu ni Joshi ga Magireteru Secret Badminton Club.
 When a second badminton series stalled in development and after he received some advice from an editor, Nii shifted his focus to creating stories about male characters he called "cool boys" (カッコいい男の子, kakkoī otokonoko).
 Wind Breaker was born out of Nii's desire to create a series centered around this archetype, which he wished to accomplish by studying similar works while consulting with an editor.
 Manga like Rave Master and Samurai Deeper Kyo, both of which he grew up reading and that contained such characters, served as influences.

 Nii initially considered having Umemiya as the main character.
-However, he was unable to make progress with the team leader of Bofurin as the protagonist, so he brought in Sakura to fill the role to lend an outsider's persctive on the story's circumstances.
+However, he was unable to make progress with the team leader of Bofurin as the protagonist, so he brought in Sakura to fill the role to lend an outsider's perspective on the story's circumstances.
 The author has called Sakura his favorite character for embodying the "cool" factor he sought to accomplish and for the time he devoted to designing his appearance and personality.
 He chose to give him heterochromatic eyes and hair to add visual complexity and to make him distinguishable as the main character at a glance.
 He further likened him to a stray cat in his design, stating his light movements and lack of body thickness were unlike those of normal humans.
 Also feeling that he lacked the personality of a main character in an early draft, Nii gave Sakura the tsundere-like trait of being embarrassed when someone praised or thanked him.

 The main setting of the manga was modeled after a shopping district in Tokyo.
 Bofurin's team color is green, representing plants, while the rival team's (Shishitoren) color is red, representing a red lantern found in a tavern.
 Nii claimed to have little involvement with the anime adaptation.
 He admitted to being impressed by the voice actors' commitments to their parts and was consequently able to reinterpret his own characters.

 Media

 Manga

 Written and illustrated by Satoru Nii, the series began serialization on Kodansha's Magazine Pocket website on January 13, 2021.
-As of September 2025, the series' individual chapters have been collected in 23 tankōbon volumes.
+As of September 2026, the series' individual chapters have been collected in 27 tankōbon volumes.

 In March 2022, Kodansha USA announced that they had licensed the series for digital English publication.
 During their Anime NYC 2022 panel, Kodansha USA announced that they would begin releasing print copies in late 2023.